Publishing with a purpose

-In response to the Government’s latest Covid-19 announcements and the University of Bristol’s recommendations, we will be implementing a home working policy from Wednesday 18th March.
-Our priority is the wellbeing of our staff whilst continuing to deliver the highest quality service to our authors and editors, customers and readers, and the wider research community.
+In response to the Government’s latest COVID-19 announcements and the University of Bristol’s recommendations, we will be implementing a home-working policy from Wednesday 18 March.
+Our priority is the wellbeing of our staff whilst continuing to deliver the highest-quality service to our authors and editors, customers and readers, and the wider research community.

-With many staff already accustomed to flexible working arrangements, we expect it to be ‘business as usual’ so please continue to email your usual BUP and PP contacts.
+With many staff already accustomed to flexible working arrangements, we will be operating as normally as we can, so please continue to email your usual BUP and PP contacts.
 Key staff information can be found here.

 How to access our digital and eBook content

-To support our research, student, policy and practice communities at this challenging time, we want you to be able to access our high quality content as easily as possible.
+To support our research, student, policy and practice communities at this challenging time, we want you to be able to access our high-quality content as easily as possible.
 We are partnering with all our eBook providers on various initiatives to allow free and flexible access to our digital books catalogue.
-Details can be found with each of the providers: Oxford University Press Scholarship Online, JSTOR, ProQuest, EBSCO, Vitalsource and Kortext.
+Details can be found with each of the providers: Oxford Scholarship Online, JSTOR, ProQuest, EBSCO, VitalSource and Kortext.

 Free trial access to our journals

 The free trial access period has been extended to six months for all 14 of our journals.
 Any organisation can sign up via our Ingenta Connect page.
 We’d encourage all non-subscribing libraries to do this in order to make our journals available to your communities.
 If you need any help with the set-up, please contact us at firstname.lastname@example.org.

 Please also remember that all Bristol University Press journal content on Ingenta can be accessed via Google’s Campus Activated Subscriber Access (CASA) system.
 CASA uses a secure token to continue recognising users for a short period of time when they move off-campus, enabling more mobile subscription access.
 General information about all our journals can be found here.